 These provisions derive from the general law (general liability regarding property).
 Should this provision be applied, the liable person is the one who had 'the possibilities to use, to direct and to control' (Cass Ch Réunies, 2 December 1941, Franck) the property at the moment the damage occurred.
-Even if the victim claims the manufacturer's liability since the product was in its custody, he or she still has to prove the structural defect of the product.
-Thus, if the reason for the damage cannot be determined a priori, the manufacturer's liability does not come into consideration.
-However, should a doubt remain with respect to the origin of the damage, the jurisprudence tends to presume that the damage can be attributed to the structure of the product.
+Even if the victim claims the manufacturer's liability since the product was in its custody, he or she still must prove the structural defect of the product.